mikepixeldev/mikepixeldev/README.en.md

 _Returning to my early passions in computer engineering after exploring the world of social media management, I'm fully engaged and excited in my journey to become a front-end developer (and eventually back-end)._

-_Currently in training, I'm eager to learn and code every day, and I'll be open to new opportunities in the development field by the end of the year._
+_Currently in training, I'm eager to learn and code every day, and I'll be open to new opportunities in the development field by the end of the year 2025._

 - 🌍 **Location:** France 🇫🇷 (but dreams of coding on every continent!)
 - 🌱 **Skills:** HTML, CSS / Sass, Javascript, React